alachins/RAiSD-AI/README.md

  	 - raw SNP data and relative SNP distances (PNG and binary format)
   	 - raw SNP data scaled based on the mu-statistic (PNG)
    	 - derived allele frequencies and relative SNP distances (binary format)

+Two classes are generated (neutral and selective sweep) from a simple mild-bottleneck dataset.
+A total of 200 windows are used for training, and 20 windows are used for testing.

+#### Operations 2 and 3: Train and test CNN architecture SweepNet (TensorFlow = 100 seconds, PyTorch = 80 seconds)

+The following commands will use the TensorFlow (2) and PyTorch (3) implementations of SweepNet for training (10 epochs) and testing, generating models for all previously generated data types and formats that are supported with SweepNet.

+	 $ ./test-all.sh RAiSD-AI 2
+  	 $ ./test-all.sh RAiSD-AI 3

+#### Operation 4: Train and test CNN architecture FAST-NN (PyTorch = 70 seconds)

+The following command will train (10 epochs) and test the FAST-NN network architecture, generating models for all previously generated data types and formats that are supported with FAST-NN.

+	 $ ./test-all.sh RAiSD-AI 4

+FAST-NN is only implemented in PyTorch.

 In-tool Help
 ------------